teddylun/teddylun/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💼 &nbsp; Full stack developer from 🇭🇰 Hong Kong, currently live in 🇬🇧 United Kingdom.
+- 💼 &nbsp; Full stack developer from 🇭🇰 Hong Kong, currently live in 🇬🇧 London.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduated from HKUST in Computer Engineering.
 - 🌱 &nbsp; Enthusiast in automating chores with Javascript